DASCISM Das Book Proposal by Mike Ratner - March 22, 2021 (posted)

 Fascism has been historically an ideology of the radical right.
 Its rise was aided and colluded with by mainstream conservatives.
 It never came to power in a healthy democracy, but only in countries where democratic norms and mainstream politics were in severe crisis: Germany and Italy in the inter-war years, Spain as a result of the Spanish civil war, Pinochet’s Chile in the 1970s, etc.

-America and the world face an uncertain future, climate change, a rising China, globalization gone awry and the pandemic suggest a new reality that society has yet to come to grips with along with the residue of the post-Trump era, how can we be best prepared for what is going on and how Dascism will emerge next?
+America and the world as a whole face a discerning uncertain future, climate change, a rising China, globalization gone awry and the pandemic suggest a new reality that society has yet to come to grips with handling along with the residue of the post-Trump era, the question remains how can we be best prepared for what is going on and how Dascism will continue to emerge, what's next?

-Dascism differs from classical fascism and traditional Abraham Lincoln Republicanism in many ways regarding ideology, free trade, immigration, equality, checks and balances in federal government, and the separation of church and state.
+To summarize: Dascism differs from classical fascism and traditional Abraham Lincoln Republicanism in many ways regarding ideology, white rights, immigration, equality, checks and balances in federal government, and the separation of church and state.
 The levers of this movement unchecked will lead too the demise of our 'American way of life', trust in government and functioning of democracy worldwide.

 BOOK CHAPTERS (proposed order)

 1 Ideologies and themes of Dascism